throughnothing/BitcoinSPVCrx/README.md

 To build run: `npm run build`

-Whenever you make changes to the javascript in the `js/` directory, you will need to run this again before re-launching the app from Chrome.
+Whenever you make changes to the javascript in the `*js/` directories, you will need to run this again before re-launching the app from Chrome.

 ## Notes